monofon/hindent-format/README.md

 ### 0.0.1

-Initial release.
+-   Initial release.
 Developed and tested on macOS.

+### 0.0.2

+-   Removed directory from the hindent default command path.

+### 0.0.3

+-   Use `editor.wrappingColumn` if no line width is given on the hindent commandline.